hitokiri-mata/katacoda-courses/kubernetes-observability/basics/step5-metrics-server.md

 > `Error from server (ServiceUnavailable): the server is currently unable to handle the request`

-Once the metrics are ready a json dump of the metrics will appear.
+Once the metrics are ready, a JSON dump of the metrics will appear.

 `kubectl top node`{{execute}}